panda3d/panda3d-docs/programming/internal-structures/other-manipulation/creating-textures.rst

       PNMImage my_empty_image(256, 256);

-You can get the size of the image you have read using the ``getXSize()`` and ``getYSize()`` functions.
-Although you cannot change the size of an image directly, you can rescale an image by filtering it into a larger or smaller
+You can get the size of the image you have read using the :meth:`~.PNMImage.get_x_size()` and :meth:`~.PNMImage.get_y_size()` methods.
-PNMImage:
+Although you cannot change the size of an image directly, you can rescale an image by filtering it into a larger or smaller PNMImage:

 .. only:: python